Show Schedule

 SUMMER FLOWERS

-1. A flowering Pelargonium (any type). – max 7″ pot.
+1. A flowering house plant. – max 7″ pot.

 2. Vase of five stems of one variety, any garden flower not mentioned elsewhere in the schedule.